 So which line laser is best for your workshop?

-For those who would like to learn more about what makes line lasers work, and the differences between certain models, we have the following report.
+For those who would like to learn more about what makes line lasers work, and the differences between certain models, keep reading our shopping guide.

 Laser beams have gone from being some kind of sci-fi super-ray, to an everyday part of our lives.
 They're capable of great accuracy and – in the case of eye surgery – tremendous delicacy.